mipxtx/redmine-api/README.md

     "bbb09b217bf17a905a16caa4ce7d4a23a3a0036d" // redmine api key
 );

-$acc = new MysqlClient("example.com", "user", "pass", "dbname"); // mysql client to speed fetch
+$acc = new MysqlClient("example.com", "user", "pass", "dbname"); // mysql client direct access

 $factory = new Factory($client, $acc);